-Transfer to this programme is possible from a number of other Mathematics programmes in the first year (from MMath normally even as late as the end of the third year).
+Transfer to this programme is possible from a number of Mathematics programmes in the first year and in some cases even in the second year and from BSc MORSE until the end of year 3.
+Transfer from this programme to BSc Mathematics or BSc MORSE is normally possible until the end of year 3.